pthedens/mem4py/README.md

 # Mesh:
 A surface mesh in gmsh format has to be provided in the /msh folder.

-- Membrane elements are defined by a physical surface named "membrane".
+- Only 3 node triangular shells are implemeted as membrane elements.

-- Boundary conditions are defined on physical lines or points using
+- Boundary conditions are defined on physical surfaces, lines or points
-  - "fixAll", "fixX", "fixY", "fixZ", "fixXY" and so on to constrain d.o.f. movement
-  - nodal loads [N] "fX", "fY", "fZ"
-  - edge loads [N/m] "edgeX", "edgeY", "edgeZ"
-  - pressure acting on membrane "pMembrane"

 # Material and solver properties:

-In a python script the properties are defined in a `dict` which is provided to the solver.
-Closely follow the example case in `test.py`.
+In a python script the properties are defined in a `dict` which is fed to the solver.
+Closely follow the example case in the tutorials folder.

 # Acknowledgments